MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-put-items-away-with-inventory-put-aways.md

 ## <a name="to-create-multiple-inventory-put-aways-with-a-batch-job"></a>To create multiple inventory put-aways with a batch job
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Create Invt.
 Put-away / Pick**, and then choose the related link.
-2. On the **Warehouse Request** FastTab of the request window, use the **Source Document** and **Source No.** fields to filter on certain types of documents or ranges of document numbers.
+2. On the **Warehouse Request** FastTab of the request page, use the **Source Document** and **Source No.** fields to filter on certain types of documents or ranges of document numbers.
 3. On the **Options** FastTab, select the **Create Invt.
 Put-away** check box.
 4. Choose the **OK** button.
 The specified inventory put-aways are created.

 ## <a name="to-record-the-inventory-put-away"></a>To record the inventory put-away
-1. Open a previously created put-away document by selecting one from the **Inventory Put-aways** window.
+1. Open a previously created put-away document by selecting one from the **Inventory Put-aways** page.
 2. In the **Bin Code** field on the put-away lines, the bin where the items must be put away is suggesting per the item's default bin.
-You can change the bin in this window if necessary.
+You can change the bin in this page if necessary.
 3. Perform the put-away and enter the information for the actual quantity put away in the **Qty. to Handle** field.

     If it is necessary to place the items for one line in more than one bin, for example because the designated bin is full, then use the **Split Line** function on the **Lines** FastTab.
 For more information about splitting lines, see [Split Warehouse Activity Lines](warehouse-how-to-split-warehouse-activity-lines.md).